ffapns/MultiplayerFlappyBird/README.md

 - Login with Facebook
 - Set your flappy name
 - Join the flappy game world
-- Record your high score
+- Record your high scores
 - Share the score to your friends